 The business will be able to respond to the queries for free within 24 hours.

 However, WhatsApp will charge for messages sent by the business outside of the 24-hour window.

 In case the business or company waits more than 24 hours to send a response to the query or communication, they will be charged for the same response.
 However, the non-promotional content messages sent to customers will also be charged at a fixed rate.

-According to the Facebook’s spokesperson, there is a fixed rate charge to avail this service per country and for messages delivered via WhatsApp (the prices vary significantly per country).
+According to Facebook’s spokesperson, there is a fixed rate charge to avail of this service per country and for messages delivered via WhatsApp (the prices vary significantly per country).

 Also, the users will be able to block any business and have full control over the messages they receive.

 Currently, this new discovery is in the testing phase with a selective number of companies that specialize in managing customer communications to bring the API to more businesses over a period of time.

 It has been announced by Facebook that for a month now, more than 90 large businesses would have the access to the WhatsApp Business API, including Uber, Singapore Airlines, and the Indonesian e-commerce company, Sales Stock.

 WhatsApp plays a great role in customer interactions.
 Earlier this year, WhatsApp launched its first business app, a tool designed primarily for SMEs (small and medium-sized businesses) that wanted to take advantage of the messaging app to communicate with customers.